Phil Handler

 Philip Jacob Handler (July 21, 1908 – December 8, 1968) was an American football player and coach who spent his entire professional career in the city of Chicago.
 He had a seven-year, 53-game NFL playing career, during which he was named All-Pro four times.
-On three separate occasions, Handler served as head coach of the Chicago Cardinals, and later as an assistant coach for the Chicago Bears.
+On three occasions, Handler served as head coach of the Chicago Cardinals, and later as an assistant coach for the Chicago Bears.
 He served as an assistant coach for the Cardinals when they won the 1947 NFL Championship; and with the Bears when they won the 1963 NFL Championship.

 Early life

 Handler was born in Fort Worth, Texas, and was Jewish.
 His parents had immigrated to the United States from Lithuania.
 He was nicknamed "Motsy."

 College career

 Prior to his professional debut, Handler played college football at Texas Christian University.
 He played at TCU for three years beginning in 1927 under head coach Francis Schmidt.
 During his college career, Handler earned All-SWC honors as an offensive guard, and was an Honorable Mention All-American in 1929.
 In 1929 Handler and the Horned Frogs won the Southwest Conference.